xkema/missofis-link-vote-challenge/README.md

 * Clone or download repository [https://github.com/xkema/missofis-link-vote-challenge](https://github.com/xkema/missofis-link-vote-challenge)
 * Open a terminal screen and go to the repo folder root. (where Gruntfile.js resides)
 * Run `bower install` and `npm install` commands.
+  * use `sudo bower install --allow-root` command on MacOS if bower CLI throws an error
 * Run `grunt` command to preview application and run tests. ([http://localhost:3000](http://localhost:3000) in web browser)
 * Run `grunt test` command to run tests only. (watch terminal screen :)